 - You are not grump post-run

-- You are adapted to the flow
+- You have adapted to the flow